-The following guidelines shall be used to determine how the student will participate in statewide and district wide assessments:
+The following guidelines shall be used to determine how the student will participate in stateand district-wide assessments:

-1. Regular Assessment without Accommodations
+General Assessment without Accommodations

-The IEP team determines and documents in the IEP that a student with a disability can adequately demonstrate his or her knowledge, abilities, or skills on statewide and district wide assessments without accommodations.
+The IEP team determines and documents in the IEP that a student with a disability can adequately demonstrate his or her knowledge, abilities, or skills on state- and district-wide assessments without accommodations.

-2. Regular Assessment with Accommodations
+2. General Assessment with Supports and Accommodations

-Appropriate accommodations for students with disabilities shall be based on the individual needs of each student.
-Accommodation decisions are made by the IEP team and shall be recorded in the IEP.
-Accommodations should facilitate an accurate demonstration of academic achievement, developmental, and functional performance on State and district-wide assessments.
+Appropriate supports and accommodations for students with disabilities shall be based on the individual needs of each student.
+Supports and accommodations decisions are made by the IEP team and shall be recorded in the IEP.
+Accommodations should facilitate an accurate demonstration of academic achievement, developmental, and functional performance on state-and district-wide assessments.
 They should not provide the student with an unfair advantage or change the underlying skills that are being measured by the test.
-Accommodations shall be the same or nearly the same as those used by the student in completing classroom assignments and assessment activities.
-The accommodations shall be necessary for enabling the student to demonstrate knowledge, ability, skill, or mastery.
+Supports and accommodations shall be the same or nearly the same as those used by the student in completing classroom assignments and assessment activities.
+The supports and accommodations shall be necessary for enabling the student to demonstrate knowledge, ability, skill, or mastery of academic content.
 Accommodations do not invalidate test results.